About Gateway School

-Gateway School was founded in 1957 and is an 11-month, nonpublic, coeducational facility for children ages 2 through 15 with communication challenges.
+Gateway School was founded in 1957 and is a 12-month, nonpublic, coeducational facility for children ages 5 through 15 with autism, development disabilities, and communication disorders.
 We are approved by the Maryland State Department of Education (MSDE).
 Gateway School meets the criteria for non-public tuition assistance and private pay students also attend.
-Our state-of-the-art campus offers bright classrooms equipped with sound-field systems and personal FM systems, speech-language therapy rooms, a library, computer lab, auditorium, gymnasium, and playground.
+Our state-of-the-art campus offers bright classrooms equipped with 21st-century classroom technology, speech-language therapy rooms, a library, a fine arts room, auditorium, gymnasium, and playground.

 Gateway School is a warm, nurturing place where children are individuals.
 Each child’s program is developed based on his/her communication, educational, social, and behavioral needs.
 Using research-based intervention strategies and a positive behavioral intervention program along with intensive therapy as needed, children advance appropriately toward attaining language, social, motor, and academic goals.
 Language experiences and direct instruction facilitate language, cognition, and academic readiness for preschool students.
 For older students in kindergarten, grades one through eight, or a non-graded program, the curriculum incorporates language learning within the subject areas of reading, written language, mathematics, science, and social studies.
 The development of social and adaptive/life skills for school and the community is fostered throughout the program for all students.
 In addition, all students participate in weekly computer instruction, music, art, library, and recreation classes.

 Download the Gateway Brochure